Tubbz-alt/BonnMotion/doc/HeightMapRNGM/README.txt

 -m  The multiple of the maximum speed at which the following nodes can move
     during subsegment motion.

--N  Specifies that the groups follow a reference node rather than a point.
-The
-    reference node for a group is the first node in each line of the group file.

-For both static and dynamic groups, HM-RNGM takes the following parameters in addition to those defined by RPGM:
+-o  Geographic position (latitude, longitude) to use as the origin rather than
+    the natural origin of the terrain map (position 0,0 in the terrain file's raster).
+The format of the position is ISO6709 annex H.  (E.g.
+    +010203.45-0060708.9 for 1* 2' 3.45" N 6* 7' 8.9" W)

+-r  The maximum distance from group leader to each member

 -t  Path to the terrain file that defines the height of the terrain at each
     location.
 The file must be readable by the GDAL library and must define a